 The unofficial capital of the Westfjords, Ísafjörður is known for its rich art and music scenes with exhibitions and concerts held throughout the year.
 Also, striking nature is just a quick car ride away so it‘s an ideal place to base yourself during a trip up west.

-Flatey, a remote island in Breidafjordur Bay, is a unique destination, with a single dirt road, no cars and a feeling that time has stood still.
+A remote island in Breidafjordur Bay, Flatey is a unique destination.
+With a single dirt road and no cars, you can easily get a feeling that time has stood still here.
 The island's church has a fresco by a contemporary painter, there many old, wellpreserved houses to visit, and the island is home rich birdlife.

 Drangsnes is a village home to fewer than 70 residents, with one guesthouse and one restaurant.
 So, why visit?
 There are a pair of hot pots by the rocky shore that attract visitors far and wide.
 Also, there are boat rides to Grímsey during the summer for prime puffin-watching.